 Rugged edge computers are specifically developed to withstand the rigors of harsh usage conditions such as the industrial mining example and are able to achieve a high level of durability through incorporating ruggedized features throughout its entire product design.
 From the external enclosure to the internal components, every piece of a rugged edge computer is purpose-built through a combination of mechanical and thermal engineering to address the issues of strong vibrations, extreme temperatures and wet or dusty situations.

-5 Rugged Edge Computer Key Characteristics to consider for edge deployments:
+5 Key Rugged Edge Computer Features to consider for edge deployments: